-Northern lights Vesterålen tonight
+Northern lights in Vesterålen tonight

 7-day outlook for Vesterålen